Home >

-In the 1830's and 1840's, Cincinnatians was devastated by a cholera epidemic.
-Funerals were a daily occurrence and some of Cincinnati's civic leaders expressed concern over the lack of proper cemeteries where families could visit to honor those that had died.
+In the 1830's and 1840's, Cincinnatians were devastated by a cholera epidemic.
+Funerals became a daily occurrence and some of Cincinnati's civic leaders expressed concern over the lack of proper cemeteries where families could visit to honor those that had died.
 At that time, cemeteries were often just in the back of small churches that dotted the community.
-It was decided that something better could be done to help the grieving families.
+It was decided something better could be done to help the grieving families.

 As a result of these concerns, members of the Cincinnati Horticultural Society formed an association in 1844 to address these issues.
 Their first task was to find a place where a park-like setting could be created that would not be disturbed as the Cincinnati grew.
 They also wanted it to not just be a cemetery for the dead, but a park for the living featuring flowers, trees, walkways and shrubs with paths that that traversed the cemetery.